 Thessaloniki is the second largest city in Greece and widely considered the culinary capital.
-After spending time in Athens, I knew I was keen for more Greek city exploration.
+After spending time in Athens not only as a tourist but also living in Athens as a digital nomad, I knew I was keen for more Greek city exploration.
 Sure the islands in the Cyclades get all the attention and fame because of their impossibly charming white houses, amazing beaches, and dramatic landscapes.
 However, I really enjoyed my time in Athens and absolutely love the Urban Greek vibes.

 Thessaloniki is like a smaller more compact version of Athens.
 Although it doesn’t have the famous Acropolis and Parthenon, it offers a lot in its own right.
 Located right on the sea, it is the hot spot for amazing nightlife and delicious food.

 Greece is my favorite country in Europe and I traveled extensively through the country.
 If you need inspiration for other parts of Greece, make sure to read my Ultimate Greece Travel Guide that details everything yo need to know about Greece and the places I’ve been to.